Work New Zealand FAQs

 There is no minimum stay; however we recommend a trip of at least three months.
 Short trips will need careful planning to ensure you see and do everything that you want to.
 Finding work may be harder as you will only be able to commit to an employer for a short time.
 Crop picking and harvest work are ideal for short stay trips.
 The IEP Exchange Visa is available to British, Irish and US passport holders for a maximum stay of 12 months.

-Can I apply for a New Zealand Working Holiday Visa or IEP Visa if I'm from the Channel Islands or Isle of Man?
+Can I apply for a New Zealand Working Holiday Visa from the Channel Islands or Isle of Man?

-Unfortunately if you have a passport from the Channel Island or the Isle of Man you are unable to apply for a New Zealand Working Holiday Visa or an IEP Visa.
+Unfortunately if you have a passport from the Channel Island or the Isle of Man you are unable to apply for a New Zealand Working Holiday Visa.